Lightning-Universe/AnimeGAN-v2_research-poster/resources/poster.md

 # AnimeGANv2

-## OpenAI introduced a neural network called CLIP which efficiently learns visual concepts from natural language supervision.
+## AnimeGAN combines neural style transfer and generative adversarial network (GAN) to accomplish this task

 This app is a demo of AnimeGANv2 paper using [Lightning Research Template app](https://github.com/PyTorchLightning/lightning-template-research-app) which